 Susannah Birch is a certified birth doula, journalist, and owner of Trimester Talk, a leading pregnancy website.

-When I was pregnant with my daughter I wanted to know how my husband could help me along - with both the pregnancy and the labor as well as what to expect once baby was born.
-I didn't know much myself except that I'd probably need all the support I could get.
+When I was pregnant with my daughter, I wanted to know how my husband could help me along, with both the pregnancy and the labour as well as what to expect once the baby was born.
+I didn't know much myself, except that I'd probably need all the support I could get.

-However I found that there was not much available information on the internet.
-Most of it was very basic and was mainly based around the fact that women changed during labor into evil monsters and that you shouldn't ask them to hop back into bed for at least a few weeks after the birth.
+However, I found that there was not much available information on the internet.
+Most of it was very basic and was mainly based around the fact that women changed during labour into evil monsters and that you shouldn't ask them to hop back into bed for at least a few weeks after the birth.

 - Every pregnancy is different.
 Some women have almost painless pregnancies while others can experience a wide range of symptoms anywhere from their head to their toes at anytime during the pregnancy.